Hai Chau, Da Nang: Exploring the City's Central District

 One of the easiest ways to understand the district is simply to walk through it.

-A short walk might begin near the river, pass by cafes and small shops and continue toward market streets where vendors prepare food or arrange goods for the next day.
+A short walk might begin near the Han River, pass by cafes and small shops and continue toward market streets where vendors prepare food or arrange goods for the day.
 In the evening, the riverfront becomes a natural gathering place as the temperature cools and lights reflect across the water.

 Moving through these streets slowly reveals how the district connects landmarks, markets and neighbourhood spaces into one continuous urban landscape.